 Encoders are designed for creation of accurate and fast feedback according to the coordinate for all the electric motor types.
-The feedback is performed by the motor shaft position, by stage's linear position, by the motorized table rotation angle or by any other parameter related to the shaft position and measured by using the two-channel quadrature encoder complying the requirements described in Specifications SMC5 chapter for the appropriate controller type.
-Controller 8SMC5 supports differential encoders and simple (single-ended) encoders.
+The feedback is performed by the motor shaft position, by stage's linear position, by the motorized table rotation angle or by any other parameter related to the shaft position and measured by using the two-channel quadrature encoder complying the requirements described in Specifications chapter for the appropriate controller type.
+Controller 8SMC5 supports differential encoders and simple (single-ended) encoders, with opportunity auto-detect the type of encoder.
+Controller 8SMC4 supports only single-ended encoders.